randerson415/Cybersecurity-Bootcamp/README.md

   - setup.kibana
     - host: “10.1.0.4:5601”
 - Copy the Filebeat playbook file (filebeat-playbook.yml) and Metricbeat playbook file (metricbeat-playbook.yml) to the /etc/ansible/roles directory in the Ansible container.
-- Run the Filebeat playbook (filebeat-playbook.yml) and Metricbeat playbook (metricbeat-playbook.yml) and then navigate to http://20.230.203.126:5601/app/kibana to confirm that the installation worked as expected.
+- Run the Filebeat and Metricbeat playbooks, and then navigate to http://20.230.203.126:5601/app/kibana to confirm that the installation worked as expected.

-Update the hosts file in the /etc/ansible directory to make Ansible run the playbooks on a specific machine.
-The section named "elk" specifies the machine to install the ELK-Server on and the section named "webservers" specifies the machine to install Filebeat and Metricbeat on.
-Then, specify "elk" or "weberservers in the corresponding playbooks.
+Update the hosts file in the /etc/ansible directory to make Ansible run the playbooks on specific machines.
+The section titled "elk" specifies machines to install the ELK-Server on and the section titled "webservers" specifies machines to install Filebeat and Metricbeat on.
+Then, specify "elk" or "webservers" in the corresponding playbooks.